photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Step 2: Start the server

-Open a terminal and change to the folder in which your `compose.yaml` or `docker-compose.yml` file has been saved.[^1] Run this command to start the application and database services in the background:
+Open a terminal and change to the folder in which your config file has been saved.[^1] Run this command to start the application and database services in the background:

 ```bash